Istrian milk

-The Istrian Milk is a breed of domestic sheep native to the regions of Istria and Karst in Croatia.
+The Istrian Milk is a breed of domestic sheep native to the Karst Plateau and the Istria region in Slovenia, Croatia and Italy.
 The Istrian Milk is mainly used for its milk, which is primarily used in cheese making.
 Today, the breed is endangered.

 History

 The Istrian Milk sheep is native to the Istrian peninsula of Croatia and the Karst region of Croatia, Slovenia, and Italy.
 The breed likely developed out of indigenous sheep being crossed with Apulian and Syrian breeds during Roman times, and balkan breeds in the 17th century.
 The Istrian Milk was traditionally raised by transhumance, with migratory herds grazing in Snežnik in the summer, Vremščica in the fall and Istria and Friuli through the winter months.

 However, recent political division has prohibited transhumance grazing in the Istrian Milk's traditional range.
 This has caused the breed to be divided into three reproductively isolated groups: one in Croatia, one in Slovenia, and one in Italy.
 Today, they are primarily raised in permanent or semi-permanent herds.
 Although there are some variations in their characteristics, there is little genetic difference in these populations today.